 Estimated reading time: 6 minutes

 Table of contents

-We’re going to look at the reasons to use this tool and the benefits for your company to understand what they’re up against.
+We’re going to look at the reasons to use this tool.
+What are the benefits for your company to understand what they’re up against?
 Competitive pricing is a sweet spot of low enough to where your customers will choose you over your competitors but still high enough in the margin to keep your profit.
 Considering this is a moving target, a program to help you with this is helpful.

 What is competitive pricing analysis?

-In E-commerce pricing especially, competitive pricing is an essential aspect of a business.
-Being online means that you can take a look at your competitors in real-time all over the web.
+In ecommerce pricing especially, competitive pricing is an essential aspect of a business.
+Being online means you can look at your competitors in real-time all over the web.
 The analysis consists of the detailed and comprehensive study and evaluation of competitors’ pricing related to your company.

 This kind of evaluation and analysis is helpful and debatably necessary in every single category of retail.
-It is incredibly rare to have a company that is in a sector with few rivals (or even a sector with few rivals, for that matter), so in absolutely every capacity, competitive pricing analysis is vital to the business.
+It is incredibly rare to have a company that is in a sector with few rivals.
+So, in absolutely every capacity, competitive pricing analysis is vital to the business.

 Benefits of competitive pricing analysis

 A big part of utilizing this tool is ensuring that your company is not missing out on potential profit.
 Or, even worse, they are losing profit because they’re not tracking the market well enough.
 High competition can mean a tiny profit margin for the product, even if it is top-selling.
 Through accurate and complete competition analysis, you can find the position of your products within the competitive marketplace.
 Also, you’ll be able to correctly price to sell while still swinging a good profit.